An official website of the European Union. See all European Institutions

 How is the team composed?

-The team, operational since September 2015, brings together ten full-time communication experts from the EU institutions or seconded by EU Member States.
-Team members have a variety of backgrounds and speak several languages, including Russian.
+The team is made up of fourteen full-time staff, recruited from the EU institutions or seconded by EU Member States.
+Team members have a variety of professional communications backgrounds and speak several languages, including Russian.

 Does the team have a budget?